tokio-rs/website/content/blog/2023-11-23-announcing-axum-0-7-0.md

     .layer(tower_http::limit::RequestBodyLimitLayer::new(1024));
 ```

-There is also a convenient type alias of `Request` that uses `Body`:
+There is also a convenient type alias of `http::Request` that uses axum's `Body` type:

 ```rust
 use axum::extract::Request;